 CAL OSHA is not part of OSHA but is actually part of the Department of Industrial Relations (DIR), a California-specific organization that improves the health and safety of employees across the state.
 They are responsible for implementing and enforcing CAL OSHA’s standards and policies.

 OSHA allows states to create their own plan for standards and regulations concerning safety.
 There are 22 of all 50 states that are covered by their own state plan for private sector, state, and local government employees.
-OSHA standards act as the bare minimum safety standards, meaning state plans can be stricter than OSHA standards, but never less strict than them.
+OSHA Requirements act as the bare minimum safety standards, meaning state plans can be stricter than OSHA Requirements, but never less strict than them.

 State plans are beneficial for many reasons, but primarily because they can be fitted to the needs of the state.
 The state knows what its own needs are, and a state plan allows them to take charge and address those needs more easily.